adooylabs/adooylabs.github.io/_posts/2014-12-05-another-attempt-at-blogging.markdown

 #=> prints 'Hello, World!
 How are you?' to STDOUT
 {% endhighlight %}

 So, yeah.
-I'm pretty excited about my new setup.
+I'm  excited about my new setup.
 If you have tips and tricks on `Jekyll`.
-Live a comment below.
+Leave a comment below.